Methotrexate for Dogs

 Methotrexate is supplied as an injectable solution and tablets.
 It also comes in a topical for human psoriasis.8 There are a few studies specifically evaluating the safety of this product in dogs.

-In a dose escalation study, oral doses up to 12.5 mg/kg were administered for 5 weeks to healthy dogs with no clinically significant findings in clinical pathology (bloodwork) parameters.13 Transient clinical signs appeared in half the dogs studied, including:
+In a dose escalation study, oral doses up to 12.5 mg/kg were administered for five weeks to healthy dogs with no clinically significant findings in clinical pathology (bloodwork) parameters.13 Transient clinical signs appeared in half the dogs studied, including:

 • diarrhea